Sparklydust/ExchangeRates/README.md

 This application is set with two tabs on version 1.0 with an UI/UX matching the Apple Human Interface Guideline at its best.

-There is also a Documentation folder in the root project with a .sketch file inside that contains:
+There is also a Documentation folder in the root project with a .sketch file that contains:

 - the app icon
-- the logo and background images used in the launchscreen
+- the logo and background image used in the launchscreen
 - a custom symbol file that is used for the tab bar image
 - iPhone mockups with screenshots for the AppStore

 #### 2. Code Design

 As it is a MVVM architecture, the SwiftUI views are being manipulates by two view models that handles the app logic and the models.
-Each tab has its corresponding view models to be able to expand more logic and views in furure releases.
+Each tab has its corresponding view model to be able to expand more logic and views in furure releases.

 The RatesViewModel handles the RatesView and the DetailsView.

 The FavoritesViewModel handles the FavoritesView.

 CoreData was used to enable the user to save his/her favorite rates.
 This action of saving can be done via the details view by clicking on the star.
-To delete the favorites rates, the user can, via the FavoritesView, swiping the cell to delete or clicking on the edit button in the navigation bar.
-He/She can also delete the favorite rate by clicking again on the star presented in the DetailsView.
+To delete the favorites rates, the user can, via the FavoritesView, swiping the cell or clicking on the edit button in the navigation bar.
+He/She can also delete his/her favorite rate by clicking again on the star presented in the DetailsView.

 There is a Timer Publisher tool that handles the api calls intervals.

 The localizables folder in the project handles the app translations for as many languages as needed for a release.

 #### 3. Tests